Rules and Regulations for Community Maintenance

 Property Owners and Sub-Association Responsibilities

 - Bushes/Plants – The maximum height of hedges in the front yard shall not exceeded 42 inches.
 Plants which have thorns, spines or prickles shall be prohibited from being planted or maintained within 4 feet of a sidewalk.
-Shrubs shall not overhang sidewalks.

-- Snow Removal – Occupants and/or owners shall within 24 hours of a snowfall, remove of cause to have removed all the snow and ice from all sidewalks adjacent to the property.
+- Snow Removal – Occupants and/or owners shall within 24 hours of a snowfall, remove or cause to have removed all the snow and ice from all sidewalks adjacent to the property.
 This includes snow on sidewalks outside rear and side fences, driveways and alley aprons.